Skip to main content

 “I want Devdoot to be the chief of guards within the premises of the palaces, especially looking after the royal security.
 And I want Urvi as my housekeeper.
 I know they were just my bodyguard and maid yesterday, but…”

 “You trust them.”
 Ishaan Dev cut her short.
 “Forget what the Maharani told you the rules were.”
 He shook his head, making her look a little surprised.
 “Neelambargarh will have its own rules.
-So next time you take any decision for the inner palace that doesn’t directly concern me, you don’t need to involve me.
+So next time you make any decision for the inner palace that doesn’t directly concern me, you don’t need to involve me.
 The Maharani here has the autonomous right to do that.”
 Priyambada frowned slightly at his word, as he used her new title, making her uncomfortable with the kind of trust and authority he was giving her.
 She nodded and walked away towards the kitchen area to let Urvi and Devdoot know of their new roles.

 Ishaan Dev walked into his new chambers, trying to settle into the surroundings, took a bath that the servants prepared and finally put on a light robe to relax for a bit when Devdoot appeared at the threshold and bowed.
 Unlike before, now Ishaan Dev found him to be the only familiar and non-judgmental person around and nodded at his arrival.
 “Rajkumari… The Maharani has asked for an audience.”
 Ishaan Dev frowned at his words.
 They had just met.
 What did she want now?
 He nodded as Devdoot left, and a few minutes later, he could sense Priyambada approaching with her jewellery jingling in the corridor of the otherwise quiet midday.
 He fastened the robe around his waist and stood up as Priyambada arrived at the threshold.
 She was still in her morning attire and hadn’t quite seemed to have rested since she arrived.
 Ishaan Dev’s attention was immediately drawn to the scroll in her hand.
 As she walked in, she offered him the scroll, and he opened it, unsurely to find the Doctrine of Neelambargarh written on top.
 It dated back a few centuries, and as his eyes hovered over the cursive, he could now sense it was a set of laws meant for the land, its administration and kings.